Snedashkovsky/cybergift/README.md

 weird cyberpunk ideas.
 Finally, we want to check the credibility of the most trusted liquidity hubs.

 ## Getting the Crowd
 The most crowded audience is ETH holders and users.
 We identified 2 audiences: those who hold, and those who hold and transact.
-Our target was to exclude ~90% of the most either inactive or insignificant addresses:
+Following paretto principle our target was to exclude majority of the most either inactive addresses or addresses with insignificant holdings:
 <table style="text-align: left">
     <thead style="text-align: center">
         <tr>